2012 Vermont Passenger Tramway Rules & Addendum to ANSI B.77.1-2011 with ANSI B.77.1a-2012 Supplement

 No tramway shall be operated for the purpose of transporting passengers, in the summer or winter, without having a valid registration, unless authorized by the Department in writing.

-The registration shall be posted in public view at the lift to which it pertains.
+The registration plate shall be posted in public view at the lift to which it pertains.

-A detailed report, on a form provided by the Department, of any incident involving personal injury occurring on a tramway, shall be sent to the Department within 72 hours from the time of the incident.
+A detailed report of any incident involving personal injury or mechanical/electrical failure, resulting in lift closure, which occurs during public operation of a tramway shall be sent to the Department within 72 hours from the time of the incident.
+The Incident Form is provided by the Department

-Items, which may warrant immediate tramway shut down by the Department, are:
+Items which may warrant immediate tramway shut down by the Department include:

 1) Failure of protection circuits, operation circuits, supervision circuits etc.